Jayashree1227/Reference/README.md

 * [Lodash](https://github.com/jeriljose/Reference/blob/gh-pages/lodash.md) - Javascript Library to work with arrays, functions, collections, numbers, objects, string etc
 * [ChosenJs](https://github.com/jeriljose/Reference/blob/gh-pages/JS-ChosenJS.md) - JQuery Plugin to create complicated select boxes
+* [BackboneJs]() - Seperate the content of the website.
+Mixing HTML and Javascript can be seperated which is always confusing
 ---

 # Using GitHub